"PTEN Hamartoma Tumor Syndrome" – What Is It?

 PS is associated with various tumors.
 It is also characterized by uneven, excessive growth of different tissues, most commonly the skeleton, skin, fat, and central nervous system.
 There are usually no abnormalities at birth, but excessive growth usually begins in infancy.
 Typical clinical signs also include lung diseases, an increased risk of venous thrombosis, and pulmonary embolism.

 PHTS can be passed on from parents to their children.
 The inheritance is autosomal dominant.
-A genetic change in the PTEN gene can also occur as a spontaneous or new mutation, known as a de novo mutation.
+A genetic change in the PTEN gene can also occur as a spontaneous or new pathogenic variant, known as a de novo mutation.

 Is There Any Form of Treatment Available?